magpylib/magpylib/docs/_pages/gallery/gallery_shapes_triangle.md

 # Triangular Meshes

-The magnetic field of a homogenously magnetized body is equivalent to the field of a charged surface.
+The magnetic field of a homogeneously magnetized body is equivalent to the field of a charged surface.
 The surface is the hull of the body and the charge density is proportional to the projection of the magnetization vector onto the surface normal.

 It is very common to approximate the surface of bodies by triangular meshes, which can then be transformed into magnets using the `Triangle` and the `TriangularMesh` classes.
 When using these classes one should abide by the following rules: